Search

 • Be proficient in English; if an English as a Second Language (ESL) student, the student should be officially released from ESL at the time of international travel and must have completed at least one semester after release.

-Through the Webster International Network of Schools (WINS) Program, students currently attending other colleges and universities in the United States may complete up to five terms of study (one full academic year) at Webster's international campuses.
+Through the Webster International Network of Schools (WINS) Program, students currently attending other colleges and universities in the United States may study abroad on a Webster program.
 On completion of their study experience, these students transfer credits earned at Webster back to their home institutions.
 Students transferring credits earned at Webster University to any college or university are responsible for ascertaining that institution's transfer policies regarding these credits.

 Refer to the International section of Locations Offering Undergraduate Programs for additional information on the international campuses and the academic programs that are offered at each location.